microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-configure-permissions.md

 >**Note:** Though you've configured the permissions the app requires, these permissions haven't been granted.
 Many permissions require admin consent before they can be used to access organizational data.

-## Option 4: Use Microsoft Graph PowerShell
+## Option 4: Use Microsoft Graph PowerShell SDK

-The [Update-MgApplication](/powershell/module/microsoft.graph.applications/update-mgapplication?view=graph-powershell-1.0&preserve-view=true) cmdlet in Microsoft Graph PowerShell includes a **RequiredResourceAccess** parameter that is a collection of **IMicrosoftGraphRequiredResourceAccess** objects.
+The [Update-MgApplication](/powershell/module/microsoft.graph.applications/update-mgapplication?view=graph-powershell-1.0&preserve-view=true) cmdlet in Microsoft Graph PowerShell SDK includes a **RequiredResourceAccess** parameter that is a collection of **IMicrosoftGraphRequiredResourceAccess** objects.
 Use this parameter to configure the required Azure AD Graph permissions as described in the following steps.

 ### Prerequisites